 I work with: Anxiety, Stress, Depression, Addictions, abuse, low self-esteem and difficult relationships

-I am an organisational psychologist and an existential analysis therapist.
-I help people to connect more to themselves, the world and with others so that they can experience life to its fullest but also at its simplest which is my main existential purpose.
+I am an existential analysis psychotherapist.
+I help people to connect to themselves, the world and with other people so that they can experience life to its fullest - but also at its simplest, which is the main purpose of my role.

 Psychology & Psychotherapy is my second career and, as such, my prior work and life experience contribute to my practice.
-First, it taught me to build relationships at all levels which made me realise that I am strongly motivated by the idea to make a meaningful contribution to people’s lives.
-Second, this experience keeps me stay well-aware of the academic and workplace stress, challenges and limitations.
+Firstly, it taught me to build relationships at all levels, and helped me to realise that I am strongly motivated to make a meaningful contribution to people’s lives.
+Secondly, this experience enables me stay aware of the academic and workplace stresses, challenges and limitations.

-My newfound knowledge in the field of psychology along with my passion for helping others to deal with their stress and anxieties led me to practice as a counselling psychologist at the Stress Project charity.
-Currently, I provide individual counselling and psychotherapy to assist individuals get clarity on their goals, to overcome life crises and to find the way to your authentic self.
-Additionally, I practice at the Clever Psychology anti-crisis support project (for those affected by COVID-19).
+My newfound knowledge in the field of psychology, along with my passion for helping others to deal with their stress and anxieties led me to practice as a counsellor at the Stress Project.
+Currently, I provide individual counselling and psychotherapy to help people get clarity on their goals, to overcome life crises and to find the way to their authentic self.
+Additionally, I practice at the Clever Psychology Anti-Crisis Support Project (for those affected by COVID-19).

 I can assist you if you are: